Adroiti/docs-for-code-review-tools/tfsec/google-compute-no-public-ip.md

-Pattern: Use of public IP address for instance
+Pattern: Use of public IP for Google Compute

 Issue: -